krishkalai07/SchoolWork/BBUS220/Chapter7.md

   - Process of entry and exit ends when (L.R equilibrium):
     - Firms: 0 economic profit (P = ATC)

-## Graphical Representiaoin of the Adjustments
+## Graphical Representation of the Adjustments
 - The market for haircuts is in equilibrium.
 Then demand for haircuts decreases.
 - How is this change affecting the representative firm?
 - The market?